Energy-Sensitive Trajectory Design and Restoration Areas Allocation for UAV-Enabled Grassland Restoration: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

-This section first describes the UAV-enabled grassland restoration model, and then details the energy consumption model for UAV in a restoration process.
-It finally establishes the maximization restoration area model for UAV-enabled grassland restoration problem.
-For easy reference, the notations of important parameters used in this study are summarized in Table \ref{tab1}.
+This section first describes the UAV-enabled grassland restoration model, and then details the UAV's energy consumption model.
+It finally establishes the maximization of restoration areas model and formulation of the UAV-enabled grassland restoration problem.
+The notations of important parameters used in this study are summarized in Table \ref{tab1}.